Hysnap/CapStoneProject_2025/README.md

 ## Dataset Content
 * Data Sets for training of ML model are from Kaggle and the ones considered were:
+* Data of cities is from  https://simplemaps.com/data/world-cities, a reference to which needs to be included on the dashboard.

 ## Business Requirements